Initial Design of a W-band Superconducting Kinetic Inductance Qubit (Kineticon)

-where $f_r$ is the resonator frequency, $N_0$ is the density of states at the Fermi level, and $\Delta$ is the gap parameter.
-Here we assume the resonator inductance is dominated by that of the nanowire, which requires that the capacitor is either thicker than the nanowire or made of a lower kinetic inductance material.
+where $f_r$ is the resonator frequency, $N(0)$ is the density of states at the Fermi level, and $\Delta$ is the gap parameter.
+Here we assume the resonator inductance is dominated by that of the nanowire.
 The denominator in this expression is the superconducting condensation energy, which may also be expressed in terms of the critical field.
-Using $N(0) = 8.7 \times 10^9$eV$^{-1}${\textmu}m$^{-3}$\cite{leduc2010titanium} and $\Delta = 0.5$meV for a thin TiN film, $N(0) = 2 \times 10^{10}$ eV $^{-1}${\textmu}m$^{-3}$ and $\Delta = 1.1$ meV \cite{schroeder2018development,semenov2009optical} for a NbN thin film, and setting a nanowire thickness to 5~nm and the length and width to be equal, the anharmonicity is shown in Figure~\ref{fig:nanobridge}.
+Using $N(0) = 8.7 \times 10^9$eV$^{-1}${\textmu}m$^{-3}$\cite{leduc2010titanium} and $\Delta = 0.5$meV for a thin TiN film ($T_c = 4.5$ K and gap frequency of $f_{gap}\approx$ 265 GHz), $N(0) = 2 \times 10^{10}$ eV $^{-1}${\textmu}m$^{-3}$ and $\Delta = 1.1$ meV \cite{schroeder2018development,semenov2009optical} for a NbN thin film, and setting a nanowire thickness to 5~nm and the length and width to be equal, the anharmonicity is shown in Fig.~\ref{fig:nanobridge}.

 While an absolute anharmonicity comparable to a transmon ($\sim 200$~MHz) may be achieved with dimensions that are more or less straightforward to produce, the question is whether TLS or other loss mechanisms will contribute a loss tangent of ($\sim 10^{-6}$) for this type of qubit, as they do for current state-of-the-art microwave qubits.
-In that case, to maintain the ratio of decay time to read time the anharmonicity would need to be increased accordingly, and the fabrication becomes more challenging.
-We need to investigate non-linearity in resonators with embedded nanowires in order to better understand the design requirements.
+In that case, to maintain the ratio of decay time to read time the anharmonicity would need to be increased accordingly, requiring increased length or decreased width, so the fabrication becomes more challenging.
+We need to investigate non-linearity in resonators with embedded nanowires in order to better understand the design requirements.\\